 1. Purpose and Goals of the AKA Convention:

 The purpose of the American Kitefliers Association (AKA) convention is to provide an opportunity for Association members to meet, share ideas, network with other kite fliers, and experience a wide variety of kiting activities.
 This includes the opportunity to present and show kites, share in family activities, and experience various types of kiting competitions.
-The convention will present as many aspects of kiting as is possible in one location for the benefit of all members in attendance.
+The convention will present as many aspects of kiting as possible in one location to benefit all members in attendance.
 The AKA convention and the Annual Business Meeting shall be conducted in compliance with the Association By-Laws and Board of Director policies.

 The Association endeavors to keep the registration price low by utilizing the skills of its members.
 All activities of the AKA convention are organized, managed, and staffed by registered participants of the convention in a cooperative fashion.

 2.1 – All registered participants in the annual convention are required to be current Association members in good standing.

 2.2 – All attendees are encouraged to take part in as many activities as is feasible.

 2.3 – Members are strongly encouraged to attend the General Annual Business Meeting of the association.

 2.4 – Members of the association attending any part of the convention, including field activities, are expected to register to help cover the cost of the convention.
 The Annual Business Meeting and the auction, exclusive of the banquets, are open to all members in good standing.

 2.5 – All registrants are encouraged to volunteer for various tasks and invited to participate in the various volunteer tasks required for the success of the convention.